dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/ensure-created.md

 The EnsureCreated and EnsureDeleted methods provide a lightweight alternative to [Migrations](migrations/index.md) for managing the database schema.
 This is useful in scenarios when the data is transient and can be dropped when the schema changes.
 For example during prototyping, in tests, or for local caches.

+Some providers (especially non-relational ones) don't support Migrations.
+For these, EnsureCreated is often the easiest way to initialize the database schema.

+> [!WARNING]
+> EnsureCreated and Migrations don't work well together.
+If you're using Migrations, don't use EnsureCreated to initialize the schema.

+Transitioning from EnsureCreated to Migrations is not a seamless experience.
+The simpelest way to achieve this is to drop the database and re-create it using Migrations.
+If you anticipate using Migrations in the future, it's best to just start with Migrations instead of using EnsureCreated.

+## EnsureDeleted

 The EnsureDeleted method will drop the database if it exists.
 If you don't have the appropiate permissions, an exception is thrown.

 ``` csharp